Call for the Best Deals : 0800 098 8877

 Get your spirit level out.
 Check every side.
 Check the diagonals.
 Check it all again.
 This is where "level" happens — once the concrete's in, you're stuck with what you've got.

-💡 Pro tip: Brush a little old engine oil on the inside faces of your formwork boards – it makes them much easier to remove later.
+💡 Pro tip: Brush a little old engine oil on the inside faces of your formwork boards — it makes them much easier to remove later without damaging the concrete edges.

 Step 4: Lay Your DPC Membrane